Selecting the appropriate charitable vehicle

 A private wealth advisor can help you get started.

-The case studies presented are hypothetical and do not reflect specific strategies we may have developed for actual clients.
+The case studies presented are hypothetical and do not reflect specific strategies developed for actual clients.
 They are for illustrative purposes only and intended to demonstrate the capabilities of Merrill and/or Bank of America.
 They are not intended to serve as investment advice since the availability and effectiveness of any strategy is dependent upon your individual facts and circumstances.
 Results will vary, and no suggestion is made about how any specific solution or strategy performed in reality.

 Donor-advised fund and private foundation management are provided by Bank of America Private Bank, a division of Bank of America N.A., Member FDIC and a wholly owned subsidiary of Bank of America Corporation.